Code-Institute-Submissions/pandemic-history-5p/README.md

 ### Typography
 To select my fonts I used [google fonts](https://fonts.google.com/)

-I chose to use a more decroative font, [urbanist](https://fonts.google.com/specimen/Urbanist), for the title and headers, and opted for a more readable font, [Lato](https://fonts.google.com/specimen/Lato), for the paragraphs of text.
+I chose to use a more decorative font, [urbanist](https://fonts.google.com/specimen/Urbanist), for the title and headers, and opted for a more readable font, [Lato](https://fonts.google.com/specimen/Lato), for the paragraphs of text.
-For the links on the footer I used font-awesome as its easy to use and has many logos for any sort of website I would like to link.
+For the links on the footer I used font-awesome as it's easy to use and has many logos for any sort of website I would like to link.

-In the footer i used [fontawesome](https://fontawesome.com/) to have a icon for linkdein and github.
+In the footer I used [fontawesome](https://fontawesome.com/) to have a icon for Linkdein and github.
 ### Wireframes
 ![](documentation/wireframes/homepage_wireframe_final.png)
 *Final wireframe for homepage*